Manages the Application Model cache designed to improve the startup speed and performance.

 - in the Main method of the WinForms application located in the Program.cs (Program.vb) file, before the WinApplication.Start call;

-- in the Application_Start method of the ASP.NET application located in the Global.asax.cs (Global.asax.vb) file, before the WebApplication.Start call.
+- in the Application_Start method of the ASP.NET Web Forms application located in the Global.asax.cs (Global.asax.vb) file, before the WebApplication.Start call.

 If SkipEmptyNodes is enabled and there is a custom Node Generator or Generator Updater which can create empty nodes, these nodes will not be cached and will not be restored from cache.
 You will need to override the UpdateCachedNodes method of your Node Generator, or UpdateCachedNode of your Generator Updater to recreate these empty nodes when the Application Model is being loaded from the cache.